kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 +++
-title = "Transformer Inference Performance From Few Principles" date = 2020-04-20 weight = 1
+title = "Transformer Inference Arithmetic" date = 2020-04-20
+weight = 1
-path = "transformer-inference-from-few-principles"
+path = "transformer-inference-arithmetic"

 [extra]
 show_toc = true
 secret = true
 +++

-This article presents detailed few-principles reasoning about large language model inference performance, with no experiments or difficult math (a previous title for this was "Transformer Inference Performance Arithmetic").
+This article presents detailed few-principles reasoning about large language model inference performance, with no experiments or difficult math.
 There is an impressive amount of understanding that can be acquired this way!
-It's helped me make better predictions, form better explanations and more easily identify problem points for [work](https://os.cohere.ai/).
+It's helped me make better predictions, form better explanations and more easily identify problem points for [my work](https://os.cohere.ai/).

 This post assumes some prior knowledge about transformers, say at having understood most of [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) but not having internalised all of it.
 Familiarity with this [parameter counting](/blog/transformer-param-count/) post which I developed along with this one may also be useful.